addff/2310-CSP600/[F2]/NUR AINA SAFI BINTI SINAN/README.md

 ## PROBLEM STATEMENT
 - Some area don't have internet connection
 ## SOLUTIONS
-- Providing application that provide offline maps and navigation
+- Create mobile application that provide offline maps and navigation